 - To provide timely access to care, arrange for interpreting services at the time appointments are made.

-- Find additional information and resources on serving patients with limited English proficiency, contact Sharp Health Plan at 858.499.8300, toll-free at 800.359.2002 or email us at email@example.com
+- To find additional information and resources on serving patients with limited English proficiency, contact Sharp Health Plan Provider Relations by phone at 858.499.8330 or by email at email@example.com.

 Additional language assistance program information